-To ensure that grant funds are being used to support programs that can operate effectively and safely during the coronavirus pandemic, the Community Impact Ad Hoc Committee directs the Director of Community Impact to:
+To ensure that grant funds are being used to support programs that can operate effectively, the Community Impact Ad Hoc Committee directs the Director of Community Impact to:

-- Require all grants to be reimbursement-based - Requests for reimbursement will be made via: unitedwayrivercities.org/reimbursement-form - Require and collect proof of expenditure.
-Funds must match approved grant categories and used to fund the program's operation. - Proof will include but not limited to receipts, bank or credit card statements, pay stubs, general journal entries, purchase orders, cancelled checks. - Examine the provided documentation and require additional details as needed. - Reject any unauthorized expenses. - Approve the expenses and pass the approval onto the Finance Director who will initiate the reimbursement by the 11th of each month.
+- Require all Safety Net grants to be reimbursement-based - Require all Impact Grants to be quarterly allocations. - Require all Impact Grant recipients to turn in reports every 6 months in order to receive their next quarterly allocation. - Requests for reimbursement will be made via: unitedwayrivercities.org/reimbursement-form - Require and collect proof of expenditure.
+Funds must match approved grant categories and be used to fund the program's operation. - Proof will include but not limited to receipts, bank, or credit card statements, pay stubs, general journal entries, purchase orders, cancelled checks. - Examine the provided documentation and request additional details as needed. - Reject any unauthorized expenses. - Approve the expenses and pass the approval onto the Finance Director who will initiate the reimbursement by the 15th of each month. - Require at least 25% of the funds awarded to be requested for reimbursement 6 months into the grant year for Safety Net grants.
+If the funds remain unspent 6 months into the grant cycle, a written explanation to UWRC will be required or the grant will be reevaluated.

-Adopted 6/2020 - Subject to revision
+Adopted 5/2023 - Subject to revision